Nexmo/station/_documentation/olympus/messages/building-blocks/send-an-sms-with-messages-api.md

 ---
-title: Send an SMS
+title: Send an SMS with Messages API
 ---

-# Send an SMS with the Messages API
+# Send an SMS with Messages API

 [TODO] Just a placeholder, add some more supporting content.